Can You Eat Amberjack? Safety, Taste & Cooking Guide

 Improper storage ruins more amberjack than any other factor.
 The high oil content makes this fish particularly susceptible to rancidity when stored incorrectly.
 Fresh amberjack should be used within two days of purchase or properly frozen for longer storage.

 Common storage mistakes include keeping fish in original packaging, which traps moisture and accelerates spoilage.
 Instead, pat fish dry and wrap tightly in plastic wrap or vacuum seal.
-Place on ice in the coldest part of the refrigerator, changing ice daily.
+Place on ice in the coldest part of the refrigerator, changing ice daily to maintain optimal temperature.

 Cooking Temperature Mistakes